pulumi/workshops/aws-getting-started-cicd/README.md

 - AWS cloud infrastructure defined as code; and
 - a CI/CD pipeline to test any change automatically.

-#### Goal

-Attendees will be able to further enhance the pipeline:

-### Suggestions

 We encourage you to modify your app or infra and watch the changes be tested programmatically.

-Possible changes:
+### 🎯 Goal

+Attendees will be able to practice enhancing the infrastructure CI/CD pipeline.

+### 💡 Suggestions

+Create a new PR that:

-- Add a `/healthcheck` endpoint to the application and redeploy it.
+- Adds a `/healthcheck` endpoint to the application and redeploy it.
-- Add a new stack, `test`, to the Pulumi program that updates upon a successful merge to `main`
+- Modifies the pipeline to destroy the stack, `test` upon a successful merge to `main`.
-- (Advanced) Enforce an AWS policy
+- (Advanced) Uses Pulumi ESC to dynamically auth against AWS via OIDC.

-## Next steps
+## 🚀 Next steps

 Ready for more?
-Follow the [Advanced CI/CD for AWS using Pulumi and GitHub Actions](../aws-advanced-cicd/) to take your infrastructure pipeline to the next level with AWS Policies, Secrets Management, and Review Stacks.
+Follow the [Advanced CI/CD for AWS using Pulumi and GitHub Actions](../aws-advanced-cicd/) to take your infrastructure pipeline to the next level with AWS Policies, Secrets Management, Drift Detection, and Review Stacks.